revengsairany-bot/sql-retail-sales-analysis/README.md

 ---

-## 🚀 Next Steps
+📈 Next Steps

 - Perform customer segmentation (high-value vs low-value customers)
 - Analyze product-level performance
 - Build a dashboard in Tableau or Power BI for visualization

 ---

-## 📈 Project Value
+📊 Project Value

 This project demonstrates the ability to:

 - Write SQL queries to analyze large datasets
 - Transform raw data into meaningful business insights
 - Think critically about business performance and strategy
-- Communicate findings clearly